pandallel/quilt/docs/src/README.md

 Use Quilt to power LLM tools with fast, structured, and evolving context—without relying on cloud infrastructure or leaking your knowledge.

+> For a more detailed explanation of Quilt's features and implementation, see the [Product Overview](product/overview.md).

 ## ✨ Core Principles

 - **Local-first** – Everything runs on your machine.
 No cloud, no leaks.